Linux Kernel Development - Extending Drivers for new Devices

 This time explicit casting was used because the data pointer type is not void (actually it is an unsigned long integer, and not a pointer, which looks kind of hacky… I know).
 Would you have used explicit casting otherwise, e.g. (void *)?
 You would not be the first one, and I almost did when copying code, but the reviewer noticed in time.
 In order to avoid spreading that unnecessary explicit casting, I removed it from the kernel with this dull series.

-A meticulous reader might have found a few more tricks in the code snippets: why does of_device_id from the first example (as73211) not have device data (i.e. the data pointer is not assigned), and why is the explicit cast missing in i2c_device_id?
-In that case a simple enum (which can be promoted to an integer type without an explicit cast) is enough, and there is no need for more complex solutions.
-The enum value is stored in i2c_device_id and then retrieved with i2c_client_get_device_id().
-Nevertheless, if the driver gets extended to support more devices with bigger differences, then the approach we have seen would be a cleaner solution to get rid of the switch() in the probe function.
+A meticulous reader might have found a few more tricks in the code snippets: why does of_device_id from the trivial case (max30102) not have device data (i.e. the data pointer is not assigned), and why is the explicit cast missing in i2c_device_id?
+In that case, a simple enum (promoted to an integer type without an explicit cast) is enough to handle device-specific code, and there is no need for more complex solutions.
+The enum value can be stored in i2c_device_id and then retrieved with i2c_client_get_device_id().
+Nevertheless, if the driver gets extended to support more devices with bigger differences, then the approach we have seen in this section would be a much cleaner solution than a switch(ID) or if (ID == XX) in the probe function.

 Once support for the new device has been added, you should test it to make sure that everything works.
 Provided there were no bugs in the original code, the only thing that could be wrong is the device-specific code, which is a tiny fraction of the driver.
 Testing and debugging is always time-consuming, and having a reliable basis for most of the functionality for free is more than welcome.
 Sometimes you can even test (at least partially) the original device the driver supports by faking the compatible in the device tree.
 In case of an I2C device, you can also use the i2c-stub module to simulate devices, as I explained in my article about I2C on Linux.